paoldev/vcpkg-custom-overlays/README.md

 > CTranslate2 is a C++ and Python library for efficient inference with Transformer models.

-This library is released under "MIT" license: https://github.com/OpenNMT/CTranslate2/blob/master/LICENSE.
+This library is released under the "MIT" license: https://github.com/OpenNMT/CTranslate2/blob/master/LICENSE.

 For details, see the links above.